abdulazizasiri/Java-Spring/Udacity-Course/README.md

    This annotation distinguishes the annotated bean method as the default dependency of its type.
 This is used to resolve conflicts that arise from having multiple bean definitions of the

    - @Qualifier: This annotation distinguishes the annotated bean method or dependency declaration as a qualified bean or dependency.
 Qualified beans are considered for unqualified dependencies, but only matching qualified beans are considered for qualified dependencies.
-You can read more about it
+You can read more about it.

+## Key Terms

+- Onion Architecture:

+ An architectural pattern in which an application is separated into nested layers.
+In order for a request to be processed by the application, it must first travel through an outer layer of external interfaces and controllers, then through a middle layer of services and business logic, and finally through a persistence layer of data access objects.
+The separation of these layers emphasizes clean separation of concerns.

+ - Application Component:

+  In Spring, this is any @Component-annotated class that is instantiated by Spring and placed in Spring's application context.
+Architecturally speaking, this is a logical unit of an application - a single-purpose library or object that solves a particular problem an application faces.

+- Service:

+In Spring, this is any @Service-annotated class, handled identically to an @Component-annotated class.
+The difference between the two is semantics - a component is the most generic type of bean, and can be any kind of shared application structure.
+A service is specifically a collection of library methods that manage one aspect of an application's business logic.
+For example, a UserService would expose high-level actions related to the users of an application, and an AuthenticationService would expose actions for registering and authenticating a user.
+Services represent the middle layer of an onion architecture, and should contain the bulk of an application's business logic.

+- Repository:

+In Spring, an @Repository-annotated class is treated identically to an @Component-annotated one, but as with @Service, the semantics are different.
+In an onion architecture, repositories are the inner layer - each repository should act like an interface to a specific set of stored or persistent data.
+For example, a UserRepository would expose an interface capable of create/read/update/delete and query operations on the users table of the database.